 The Chamber Orchestra of Philadelphia

 In 1994, Ignat Solzhenitsyn, a concert pianist and conducting graduate from the Curtis Institute of Music, joined the Chamber Orchestra as Assistant Conductor.
-In 1998, he was named Principal Conductor and Music Director in 2004.
+In 1998, he was named Principal Conductor and, ultimately, Music Director in 2004.
 Maestro Solzhenitsyn, in assuming the position of Conductor Laureate in 2010, remains closely associated with the Orchestra.

 Call 215-545-5451 for subscriptions and information or visit the Chamber Orchestra of Philadelphia Web site.